thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ## Dynamic Secret for an Existing Service Principal
-Create a Dynamic Secret that points to the base Secret via its attributes.
-The Dynamic Secret doesn't have any data stored in it because data is only populated when you read the Secret.
+Create a dynamic Secret that points to the base Secret via its attributes.
+The dynamic Secret doesn't have any data stored in it because data is only populated when you read the Secret.